Beer bottle: Longneck, Industry Standard Bottle (ISB) or North American longneck

 A North American longneck is a type of beer bottle with a long neck.
 It is known as the standard longneck bottle or industry standard bottle (ISB).
 The ISB longnecks have a uniform capacity, height, weight and diameter and can be reused on average 16 times.
 The U.S. ISB longneck is 355 mL.
 In Canada, in 1992, the large breweries all agreed to use a 341 mL longneck bottle of standard design (named AT2), thus replacing the traditional stubby bottle and an assortment of brewery-specific long-necks which had come into use in the mid-1980s.

 Large bottles

-In the United States and Canada, large bottles are 22 U.S.floz, or one-sixth of a US gallon (colloquially called a "bomber"or a "deuce, deuce" or "double deuce").
+In the United States and Canada, large bottles are 22 U.S.floz, or one-sixth of a US gallon (colloquially called a "bomber," a "deuce deuce," or "double deuce").
 Some breweries also choose to use 500 mL bottles, often for smaller batches of beer.

 The European and Australian standard large bottle is 750 mL and is also used occasionally in Canada.
 In South Africa they are referred to as a "quart"; in Australia they are known colloquially as a "longneck","king brown", "tallie", "largie" or simply a "bottle".
 A liter and 1.25 L are also in use.